 What is it?

 A thoracentesis is a procedure that removes fluid from the pleural space.
 The pleural space is the space between the lungs and the chest wall.
 It is normal to have a small amount of fluid in this space (about four teaspoons).
-An excess of pleural fluid is called a plueral effusion.
-As the amount of fluid increases, it becomes difficult to breathe since the fluid causes increased pressure on the lungs.
+Too much pleural fluid is called a pleural effusion.
+As the amount of fluid increases, it becomes difficult to breathe since the fluid causes too much pressure on the lungs.

-There are two reasons that a thoracentesis will be performed.
-These are:
+There are two reasons that a thoracentesis might be done, including:

-- Diagnostic: In this case, the fluid is sent to a lab to determine the cause of the pleural effusion.
+- Diagnostic: The fluid is sent to a lab to find the cause of the pleural effusion.
 Pleural effusions can be caused by cancer, heart failure, pulmonary embolism (blood clot in the lungs), infection, sarcoidosis, and reactions to certain medications.

-- Therapeutic: In this case, the procedure is done to relieve the symptoms and discomfort caused by the pleural effusion.
-In this scenario, the cause of the pleural effusion has likely already been determined.
+- Therapeutic: The procedure is done to relieve the symptoms and discomfort caused by the pleural effusion.
+In this scenario, the cause of the pleural effusion has likely already been found.

-A pleural effusion is diagnosed based on your medical history, your physical exam and diagnostic testing.
+A pleural effusion is diagnosed based on your medical history, your physical exam, and diagnostic testing.
 Symptoms can include new or worsening shortness of breath and coughing.
-Medical history that can be associated with pleural effusion include having a history of smoking, heart disease, cancer, or exposure to tuberculosis or asbestos.
+Medical history that can be linked to a pleural effusion include a history of smoking, heart disease, cancer, or exposure to tuberculosis or asbestos.
 When your provider listens to your lungs, they may sound muffled or have areas where no breaths can be heard.
 You may have an x-ray, ultrasound, or CT scan of your chest, all of which will show a buildup of fluid.

-Once your thoracentesis is complete and the fluid has been tested (if necessary), your provider will notify you of the follow-up plan and further treatment options.
-If it is determined that the excess fluid will continue to accumulate, your provider may suggest that a catheter be inserted to allow the fluid to be drained regularly.
-Speak with your provider regarding any concerns regarding your plan of care.
+Once your thoracentesis is complete and the fluid has been tested (if needed), your provider will notify you of the follow-up plan and further treatment options.
+If it is determined that the excess fluid will continue to build up, your provider may suggest that a catheter be inserted to allow the fluid to be drained regularly.
+Speak with your provider about any concerns regarding your plan of care.

 How is it done?